yusacetin/stackoverfocus/README.md

 ## StackOverfocus
 Remove basically everything other than the question, comments, and answers from question pages on Stack Exchange sites on Google Chrome and Firefox.
-This is the JavaScript based reimplementation of my previous extension "StackExchange Focused" that solves the Firefox delay problem and works on both browsers identically, at least in my case.
+This is the JavaScript based reimplementation of my previous extension "StackExchange Focused" that solves the Firefox delay problem and works on both browsers identically.

 ### Store Links
 * [Chrome Web Store](https://chromewebstore.google.com/detail/stackoverfocus/mjllebfkdemhjggocfimgneongmhgmce)